K12-Analytics-Engineering/bootcamp/docs/pc_setup_guide.md

 winget install -e --id GitHub.GitHubDesktop;
 ```

+Open GitHub Desktop and login to your GitHub account.

 After you have installed Visual Studio Code, you will need to install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
 This allows you to open code in Visual Studio Code that resides in WSL2.